vonhoff/Serilog.Sinks.RichTextBox.WinForms.Colored/README.md

 ### Why is the package name so long?

-The long name `Serilog.Sinks.RichTextBox.WinForms.Colored` follows the Serilog naming convention while being specific about the functionality.
 Shorter alternatives were already reserved in the NuGet registry but were not used, so a more descriptive name was needed for this implementation.

 ### Why use a WinForms solution instead of the WPF one?